NR No. 23-36

 Contact: Loree Levy/Aubrey Henry

-SACRAMENTO – California’s unemployment rate increased in the month of August 2022 to 4.1 percent1, despite the state’s employers adding 19,900 nonfarm payroll jobs2 to the economy, according to data released today by the California Employment Development Department (EDD) from two surveys.
+SACRAMENTO – California’s unemployment rate remained at 4.6 percent1, for the third consecutive month as the state’s employers added 23,100 nonfarm payroll jobs2 to the economy, according to data released today by the California Employment Development Department (EDD) from two surveys.
+Total nonfarm employment for July 2023 was revised down by 19,000 jobs due to revised reductions in Leisure & Hospitality, Information, and Government industry sectors.

 California’s Labor Market, by the Numbers…